| |

 jerzy ficowski

-Jerzy Ficowski was born in 1924 in Warsaw, and is a distinguished poet, prose writer, scholar and translator
+Jerzy Ficowski was born in 1924 in Warsaw, and was a distinguished poet, prose writer, scholar and translator

 (from Yiddish, Russian and Roma).
 During the German occupation of Warsaw in World War II, Ficowski served in the